Warm fuzzies have some cool science behind them.

-With that in mind, we put together an illustrated list of cuddling positions, to help you think about the ways you’re connecting with the people and pets in your life.
+With all this in mind, we put together an illustrated list of cuddling positions to help you think about the ways you’re connecting with the people and pets in your life.

 1. Spooning